Important Things To Know Before You Visit Machu Picchu

 10.- Plastic Water Bottles Not Allowed

-You can bring a reusable water botting but plastic water bottles are forbidden.
+You can bring a reusable water bottle but plastic water bottles are forbidden.
 Please help keep this pristine area clean and free of garbage by bringing only reusable water bottles.
 Additionally, be responsible by disposing of or packing out any trash you may bring such as wrappers, zip lock bags, etc. Respect this world wonder by practicing “pack it in pack it out”, the last thing we want to do is disrespect this sacred place by leaving behind a plastic bottle or candy wrapper.

 11.- Bus from Aguas Calientes